jameshughes89/cs102/src/site/outline/outline.rst

 coincidences in answer patterns that may indicate cheating (MOSS).

 Tutoring
 ========

 The role of tutoring is to help students understand course material.
-Tutors should not write assignments, etc. for the students who hire them.
+Tutors should not write assignments or take-home tests for the students who hire them.

-If you need help though, please just come by my office, or go see the TAs.
-We're here to help and most office hours are criminally underused (unless there's an assignment due... then it looks like Main st. at 4:45pm).

 Statement on Accommodation of Religious Observances